How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 And they think: “Wait… maybe this is what I’ve been looking for.”

-You don’t have to convince anyone.
+When this happens, you don’t need to convince anyone.

 Social media doesn’t just help people find you.
 It helps them trust you.